 TikTokers have been racking up tens of thousands of views for "straightening" their teeth by using nail files to sand them down to an even length, and the videos will make you cringe.
 "I'm going to file my teeth down with a nail file because they're not perfect," user MiaDio said in a clip that currently has over 50 thousand views.
 "I have some ridges, and we're balling on a budget."
 In the video, she proceeds to sand down the edges of her teeth until they're visibly smoother... but at what cost?

-While some may feel a swipe of an emery board across your front teeth might be harmless, Dr Hoss says that it could permanently damage your smile.
+While some may feel a swipe of an emery board across your front teeth might be harmless, Dr. Hoss says that it could permanently damage your smile.
 "The enamel on the surface of teeth is very thin, and once it's filed down, will never grow back," he explains.
-"Without the proper thickness of enamel protecting your teeth, your teeth may end up with sensitivity or pain, they will become more prone to cavities, and they will lose their lustre and white colour."
+"Without the proper thickness of enamel protecting your teeth, your teeth may end up with sensitivity or pain, they will become more prone to cavities, and they will lose their luster and white color."
 If you file deep enough into the tooth's next layer, Dr. Hoss warns, you might also experience yellowing.